-What we didn’t see, amid the rubble, were the first sprouts of rebirth in Mexico Beach.
-Just a week after Michael, Killer Seafood’s next incarnation was as a tented kitchen called Camp Happy Tummies, feeding first responders, those involved in the clean-up and residents who had no other place to go.
+There was another force of nature named Michael in Mexico Beach.
+This one is Michael Scoggins, who along with his partner Kevin Crouse, owns Killer Seafood.
+What we didn’t see last year, amid the rubble, were the first sprouts of rebirth in Mexico Beach.
+Just a week after Michael the Hurricane hit, Killer Seafood’s next incarnation was as a tented kitchen called Camp Happy Tummies, feeding first responders, those involved in the clean-up and residents who had no other place to go.

 When we came back this year, there are obvious signs of regeneration throughout the area.
 The snapped pines had been cut down.
 In some places, the forest has become savannah.
 In others, a new generation of pines are beginning.
 The roads are fixed up.
 The rubble is gone.
 The roof repairs continue, although the army of contractors is much reduced.

 We made the drive to Mexico Beach, hoping to see progress but not expecting any.
 Amid the now-vacant lots, we saw a blue trailer… the next phase for Killer Seafood.
 No bar.
 No dollar bills taped to the walls.
 No SEC basketball on TV.
-No old sailor statue standing watch outside.
 But the familiar blue color in a temporary trailer with a few picnic tables in front.
-With plans to rebuild, even if it is on a different site.
-And jars of simmering sauce being sold again all along the coast.
+With the old sailor statue that stood watch on the famous dive has been recovered and returned.
+With plans to rebuild.
+And with jars of simmering sauce being sold again all along the coast.

 This is a short story of resilience.
 It’s not as simple as picking yourself up and dusting yourself off after taking a hit.
 The hits just keep coming and the path to daylight is full of twists and turns.
 Whether it’s fighting with your insurance company.
 Or realizing that it will be years before your town is viable again.
 Or running out of cash.
 Or getting over the depression of losing everything of personal value to restart your business.

 Not everybody looks at a Category 5 hurricane as “an interruption.”
 Not everybody gets back in the game, knowing it may not be what they had before, but it’s good enough for now.
-And not everybody makes a simmering sauce as good as Kevin and his team do.
-Kevin doesn’t know me from Adam.
-But I think his story is worth sharing.
-And so is his simmering sauce.
+And not everybody makes a simmering sauce as good as Michael, Kevin and their team do.
+Kevin and Michael don’t know me from Adam.
+But I think their story is worth sharing.
+And so is their simmering sauce.
 Here’s a link to the Killer Seafood website, with information on where you can get this amazing stuff.

 Executive Springboard President Steve Moss shares learning from years as an executive and a mentor.